 Here's another Mitsu photographed in Negombo by Srivardhan.
 See also a rear view photo (50K JPEG) showing an interesting softtop door and jerry can.

-As of 2015, Rajeen Prasanna wrote to say there is now a very active Mitsubishi Jeep Club of Sri Lanka, and sent a great photo of his 1968 J20.
+As of 2015, Rajeen Prasanna wrote to say there is now a Mitsubishi Jeep Club of Sri Lanka, and sent a great photo of his 1968 J20.

 Certainly, after the 2004 tsunami, Jeeps throughout Southern Asia played their usual role in assisting people through difficult situations.
 UN Field Coordination Chief Arjun Katoch was asked in an interview shortly after the disaster, "In many places communication lines have snapped, roads disappeared; how do your aid workers reach these places?"
 His reply: "Whichever way is possible -- walk, Jeep, helicopter." -- Derek Redmond